unknown321/wampy/MAKING_OF.md

 </details>

-After some months directory with ghidra disasembly/debugging data grew up to 2.1 GB.
+After some months directory with Ghidra disassembly/debugging data grew up to 2.1 GB.
 A lot of lessons were learnt about C++, vtables, ARM, inheritance, toolchains, compilers, cross-compiling, ELF and other nonsense.
-An application was produced which was able to change volume pretending to be a genuine Volume Service client.
+An application was produced which was able to change volume pretending to be a genuine `VolumeService` client.
 I was ready to grab song info… or was I?

 Here is the mistake: in server-client communication server keeps data for each client separately, meaning that I got